Real Estate Studies Programs

 A competitive market requires constant adaptation to stay ahead.
 For two decades, Boston University's Real Estate Studies Program has led the industry by challenging existing frameworks and introducing thoughtful new ideas.

-BU's Center for Professional Education offers four comprehensive programs covering an assortment of topics related to the real estate industry.
+BU's Center for Professional Education offers three comprehensive programs covering an assortment of topics related to the real estate industry.
 Our faculty—made up of practicing professionals from a wide variety of specialties—bring firsthand knowledge and expertise to the classroom.

 The Real Estate Studies Program offers certificates in the following topics: